theme222/SNP-Bridge/README.md

 **SamSplicer.py** uses *SamFile.sam* as information of the reads and the position on reference file *ReferenceFile.fasta* to bridge the reads, this is the latest version and should be used for all real world information

 ## PhasePipeline
-**Start.py** using files set in *config.json* to change filetypes through bwa and outputs the final result use this if you are looking for direct from the sequencer information
+**Start.py** using files set in *config.json* to change filetypes through bwa and outputs the final result use this if you are looking for direct from the sequencer information read *README.md* in the directory for more info